 One of our biggest challenges is finding a way to share the Kobuk Valley experience with those who do not have the opportunity to visit the park in person.
 If you do visit, please consider sharing your photos and comments on our Flickr site.

 Even for most park staff, access to the park is limited.
 Park rangers trying to help others understand this vast landscape benefit from visual aids.
 Images for publications, children's lessons, and this site are always needed.
-Here is a list of subjects that have been specifically requested.
 If you are an artist, you can help from wherever you are by donating photographs or images of paintings and drawings according to the following guidelines:

 - You must be the photographer / creator of the work.